 Fact: There are two reasons why this perception is incorrect.

 First, an honest assessment of American history shows that no state is permanently “safe” or “swing.”
 The identity of these states changes all the time.
+No state can be taken for granted.

 History is replete with examples.
 As recently as 2016, several blue wall states surprised everyone: They voted red for the first time in decades.
 It would seem they felt taken for granted by the Democratic Party.
-On the other side of the political aisle, the tiny, safe, red state of Utah threatened to go rogue.
+On the other side of the political aisle, the tiny, safe, red state of Utah threatened to go rogue in 2016.
 Voters didn’t like Donald Trump, but they didn’t like Hillary Clinton, either.
 For several weeks, the nation wondered if Utah might vote third party.

 If a small, safe, red state like Utah “doesn’t matter,” then why did the Republican Party immediately dispatch vice presidential candidate Mike Pence to the state in the closing days of the campaign?
 Pence's action was important, as it helped bring Utah back into the fold.
 Meanwhile, if Hillary Clinton had taken similar measures in her blue wall states, she probably could have brought those states back into the fold, too.
 She would have won the election.
 It was that close.